szampanszampon/gTranslate/README.md

 4. Click on the "Compile to executable..." button and compile the main.lua file using these settings:
 - Windows subsystem: Windows desktop
 - Runtime library: Static
+- Icon: gTranslate.ico
-5. Make sure to copy over the .ico files to the same folder where the executable is
+5. Make sure to copy over all of the source files besides for the compiled one (main.lua) to the directory where your executable is at

+# FAQ

+Q: What does (~) near the language mean?
+A: The UI of the app hasn't been fully translated into this language, you can contribute my helping me translate.

+Q: Why does the auto theme not work correctly?
+A: Currently LuaRT has a bug which returns the light mode under some circumstances, wait for a new bug fix realese of LuaRT.

+Q: Where can i contact you?
+A: Check my GitHub profile!